DECISION TO LEAVE

 Who said romance is dead?
 Let's just choose to believe that there's romance left but romance can still be deadly, as exemplified by the narrative in director Park Chan-wook's Decision To Leave (헤어질 결심 in Korean), a new mystery thriller written by Park and Chung Seo-kyung.
 Their film finds detective Jang Hae-joon (Park Hae-il) investigating a death of a man (Yoo Seung-mok) who fell from heights on one of his mountain climbing trips, Hae-joon treating this as a possible murder case with main suspect being the man's wife Seo-rae (Tang Wei).
 Despite Hae-joon being married himself with Jeong-ahn (Lee Jung--hyun), whom he sees only on weekends as she works in another city, he finds himself to be enchanted and intrigued by the mysterious Seo-rae, even if he suspects her of being capable of killing someone.

 Decision To Leave itself leaves Park as a filmmaker clearly unrestrained, his attention to intricate cuts (edited together by Kim Sang-beom) and moody noir aesthetics driving the story forward.
-Cinematographer Kim Ji-yong helps to achieve that vision with expertly lit, crafted and composed images, often using frames within frames, mirrors and deep shadows to bring Hae-joon and Seo-rae cat-and-mouse game to life.
+Cinematographer Kim Ji-yong helps to achieve that vision with expertly lit, crafted and composed images, often using frames within frames, mirrors and deep shadows to bring Hae-joon and Seo-rae's cat-and-mouse game to life.
 While Park and Chung's screenplay often sadly sacrifices established relationships—Lee has a rather unforgiving role to play—and compelling dialogue for mood and plot developments, it does let Park and Tang to go for broke in their portrayals.
-Their chemistry together is unmistakable while Tang especially is on top of her game, always saying thousand works just with her eyes which conjure secrets, desire and hopelessness all at once.
+Their chemistry together is unmistakable while Tang especially is on top of her game, always saying a thousand words just with her eyes which conjure secrets, desire and hopelessness all at once.
 It's all a tragedy, just with a sexy, beautiful picture frame.

 Smileys: Cinematography, Tang Wei